#9 Web

 }

-We'll be removing this light gray background color in no time below.
-For now, it's only to showcase the size of the <div>
+I'll be removing this light gray background color shortly below.
+For now, it's only to showcase the size of the <div>.

-Obviously, a radial gradient can't be used to replicate the shimmer effect, and it won't even look nice (what do you say?), which leaves us with the former choice — a linear gradient.
+Obviously, a radial gradient can't be used to replicate the shimmer effect, and it won't even look nice (what do you say?).
+This leaves us with the former choice — a linear gradient.
 And that's exactly how the shimmer effect is implemented.

-But where to begin in this linear gradient?
+But where to begin in creating this linear gradient?

-Well, again as always, we strongly encourage you (yes you) to think about it and get your amazing brain power into it.
+Well, again as always, I strongly encourage you (yes you) to think about it and bring your amazing brain power into it.
 You have a lot more potential in you than you can think of.

-Assuming that you've done your thinking, let's now see it together how to implement this effect
+Assuming that you've done your thinking, let's now get straight to the implementation.

-Notice the white line in the shimmer effect which is the actual replication of the 'shimmer' (i.e. the shine).
-On the further ends away from this white line, the background color seems to be the same tints of gray.
-Hmm.
+Notice the moving white line in the shimmer effect above — it's actually the "shimmer" (shine).
+On the left and right ends of this line (horizontally), the background color seems to be the same tints of gray as the background.

-This means that the linear gradient should begin at some tint of gray and end at that same tint of gray, while having a white color in between (or if not white, still something considerably lighter than those grays in order to really shine through).
+Hmm...
+This means that the linear gradient should begin at some tint of gray and end at that same tint of gray, while having a white color burst in between (or if not white, still something considerably lighter than gray in order to really shine through).

 Replicating the shimmer